J. Courtney Sullivan: Maine

 Sullivan's second novel, Maine, deals with four women from three different generations of an Irish family named the Kellehers.
 The foursome includes: Alice, the stubborn and opinionated matriarch who is dealing with the guilt she has over a tragedy in the past; Ann Marie, who married into the family and is nursing her newfound love for creating dollhouses; Katherine, Alice's eldest daughter who has commuted from California to be with her daughter, Maggie; and Maggie, a kindhearted 32-year-old from New York who is dealing with her pregnancy.
 Each woman's world collides while spending the summer at a beachfront cottage in New England.
 Though Sullivan did not base the fictional family directly on her own Irish-Catholic family, she drew on her own childhood experiences while writing the novel.

 Maine was named a Best Book of the Year by the Washington Post and one of the top ten fiction books of 2011 by TIME magazine.
 It was a New York Times bestseller, and has sold half a million copies since its publication.

 The Engagements

-Evelyn has been married to her husband for forty years—forty years since he slipped off her first wedding ring and put his own in its place.
-Delphine has seen both sides of love—the ecstatic, glorious highs of seduction, and the bitter, spiteful fury that descends when it's over.
-James, a paramedic who works the night shift, knows his wife's family thinks she could have done better; while Kate, partnered with Dan for a decade, has seen every kind of wedding—beach weddings, backyard weddings, castle weddings—and has vowed never, ever, to have one of her own.
-As these lives and marriages unfold in surprising ways, we meet Frances Gerety, a young advertising copywriter in 1947.
-Frances is working on the De Beers campaign and she needs a signature line, so, one night before bed, she scribbles a phrase on a scrap of paper: "A Diamond Is Forever."
-And that line changes everything.
+The Engagements follows a five characters, who experience love and marriage.
+The novel spans roughly a centry, exploring the different wants and desires people feel in relationships.

 Reese Witherspoon's production company picked up the rights to The Engagements before the book was even published.
 Fox 2000 signed on to make the film soon thereafter.
 The Engagements was a New York Times bestseller, and was named a best book of the year by People Magazine and the Irish Times.
 It has been published in 17 countries.